top of page

 SERMON

-Hear, O Israel, the Lord our God, the Lord is one.
+Hear, O Israel, the Lord our God, The Lord is one.

-Love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.
+Love the Lord your God with all your heart, with all your soul,

-This is the first and the great commandment.
 The second is like it: Love your neighbour as yourself.

 There is no commandment greater than these.